xbobekf/oxygenium/.autodoc/docs/markdown/codecov.md

 Example usage:
 ```
 # Check code coverage
-pytest --cov=alephium
+pytest --cov=oxygenium

 # Generate coverage report
-pytest --cov=alephium --cov-report=html
+pytest --cov=oxygenium --cov-report=html
 ```
 ## Questions:
  1. What is the purpose of this code?
-- This code appears to be a configuration file for code coverage thresholds and ignored directories for a project called alephium.
+- This code appears to be a configuration file for code coverage thresholds and ignored directories for a project called oxygenium.

 2. What is the significance of the "range" field under "coverage"?
 - The "range" field specifies the minimum and maximum coverage percentages that are considered acceptable for the project.